 Charity Matters: Tell us what success you have had at BCRF?

 Myra Biblowit: I think it is important for people to know that breast cancer is rapidly transitioning to a manageable chronic disease.
-People need to not be fearful from the stories of the past from their mothers and grandmothers.
+People need to not be fearful of the stories of the past from their mothers and grandmothers.
 Treatments are much more targeted.
-When a woman is diagnosed today they can try to find what type of tumor she has and then find the right treatment for that tumor type, that is huge.
+When a woman is diagnosed today they can try to find what type of tumor she has and then find the right treatment for that tumor type, which is huge.

 We now know that breast cancer is not one disease but made up of four or five different diseases in terms of tumor types and each one has more in common with other forms of cancer than with each other.
-Today’s treatment have far greater likelihood of success and they are far less toxic.
+Today’s treatment has a far greater likelihood of success and they are far less toxic.

-One study that BCRF was involved with was the TAILORx, a major multi-year and multi country study to determine what women needed chemo who had early stage estrogen positive breast cancer.
+One study that BCRF was involved with was the TAILORx, a major multi-year and multi-country study to determine what women needed chemo who had early stage estrogen positive breast cancer.
 We knew women who had a high score needed chemo and women who had a low score did not need it.
 We didn’t know for the 70,000-100,000 women in the middle range if they needed chemo or not.
 Today we now know that those women do NOT need chemotherapy.
 This study proved the power of research.
-These are the advances that change the future for our mothers, our daughters and our friends.
+These are the advances that change the future for our mothers, our daughters, and our friends.

-Charity Matters: What is your vision for the Breast CAncer REsearch Foundation going forward?
+Charity Matters: What is your vision for the Breast Cancer Research Foundation going forward?

 Myra Biblowit: In the current year we raised $80 million dollars and we awarded grants of $63 million dollars to over 300 researchers across 14 countries.
 We could have funded more had we had more funds.
-We are one of the few engines who give resources to cutting edge researchers.
+We are one of the few engines that give resources to cutting edge researchers.
 We are the engine that tells researchers to take that chance.
 We are a rare funder in our flex-ability taking research down the path of greatest opportunity because the stakes are so high.

-We devoted a fund to metastatic disease, when Evelyn died by creating a Founder’s Fund.
+We devoted a fund to metastatic disease when Evelyn died by creating a Founder’s Fund.
 We want to use that fund to find more about metastatic disease, we want to invest in young researchers and the more dollars we can give to our researchers the more breakthroughs we can make.

 Charity Matters: What life lessons have you learned from this experience?
 How has this journey changed you?

 Myra Biblowit: You know Evelyn gave me an opportunity to do something professionally that touches peoples lives profoundly.
 How lucky am I?
 Evelyn was grateful for everything that came her way.
 She was a child of the Holocaust and her family fled when she was an infant.
 Everything that she and Leonard achieved was a partnership.
 She was magnetic and wonderful and when we lost her, Leonard stepped in.
-I am filled with gratitude everyday and for the opportunity to learn from the extraordinary Lauder family.
+I am filled with gratitude every day and for the opportunity to learn from the extraordinary Lauder family.
 What fed their soul was to make the world a better place and it was infectious.